LWEdslev/Brainfuck/README.md

 - use `Interpreter.runWithInput(bf code, input string)`
 to input the user input at parse time

+Look in `examples` for programs and documentation for the programs
+Look in `src/main/scala/Interpreter.scala` for interpreter

 ### Example 1
 Program that prints "hi"
 - `Interpreter.run(">+++++++++++++[<++>-]<[>++++<-]>[>+<-]>[<+<+>>-]<+<.>.")`